Historia Mundum

 One of them was money issuance, a resource used by the government because it had difficulty in raising enough money through the sale of bonds, making monetary emission a crucial component for financing the plan.

-Resources in Brazilian national currency came from various sources.
-About 40% came from the federal government’s budget, including the reallocation of funds from other areas of the budget; 10% came from state governments’ budgets; 35% were from private and state-owned companies; and public banks, such as the BNDE and the Bank of Brazil, contributed 15%, offering long-term credit with low interest rates and grace periods.
+Resources in Brazilian national currency came from several channels.
+The federal government’s budget supplied about 40%, including the reallocation of funds from other areas.
+State governments supplied 10%, while private and state-owned companies supplied 35%.
+Public banks supplied the remaining 15% through long-term credit on favorable terms, including low interest rates and grace periods.
 Considering the inflationary scenario of the time, these loans were characterized by having real negative interest rates.

-As for resources in foreign currency, these came from loans with international organizations and official foreign entities, in addition to investments made under the guidelines of Instruction 113 of SUMOC, which had been enacted in January 1955, still during the government of Café Filho.
+As for resources in foreign currency, these came from loans with international organizations and official foreign entities.
+They also came from investments made under the guidelines of Instruction 113 of SUMOC, enacted in January 1955 during the government of Café Filho.
 This instruction allowed more than half of the foreign investments during the JK government to occur through the import of capital goods without exchange coverage — that is, without the capital movements in foreign currencies.

 The Development Council was in charge of executing the investments foreseen in the Plano de Metas, through the supervision of its internal executive groups.
 These groups functioned as a parallel structure to the traditional state bureaucracy and were responsible for reviewing the goals of the Plan as they were achieved or in the face of potential setbacks.

 Despite challenges and obstacles, most of the objectives of the Plano de Metas were fulfilled, both in the public and in the private sector.
-Among the successes were the construction of highways, with execution surpassing the forecasts by 38%; the generation of electric power, reaching 72% of the goal; and vehicle production, reaching 78% of the goal.
-However, there were areas in which the plan did not achieve the expected results, such as in coal production, with only 23% of the goal reached; in oil refining, with 26%; and in the construction of railways, with 32%, despite the creation of the Federal Railroad Network (RFFSA) being generally seen a positive outcome.
+The strongest results came in sectors tied directly to industrialization and transport.
+Highway construction surpassed forecasts by 38%, electric power reached 72% of the goal, and vehicle production reached 78%.
+However, coal production, oil refining, and railway construction remained well below their targets.
+Coal reached only 23% of the goal, oil refining reached 26%, and railways reached 32%, although the creation of the Federal Railroad Network (RFFSA) was generally seen as a positive outcome.

 The Monetary Stabilization Program (PEM)

 In October 1958, faced with an economic scenario marked by rising inflation, the Brazilian government decided to introduce an intervention strategy called the “Monetary Stabilization Program” (Plano de Estabilização Monetária, PEM).
 This plan was developed by Lucas Lopes, who had recently taken over as Minister of Finance, in collaboration with Roberto Campos, president of the National Economic Development Bank (BNDE).
-The goal of the PEM was to gradually implement contractionary measures, in order to make it compatible with the Plano de Metas, aiming for economic stabilization without hindering the country’s development.
+The goal of the PEM was to apply contractionary measures gradually while preserving the development agenda.
+It aimed for economic stabilization without hindering the country’s development.

 The PEM was structured in two main phases.
-The first, defined as a transition and adjustment period that would last until the end of 1959, aimed to correct economic distortions caused by inflation and promote real, rather than merely nominal, adjustments in wages — responding to a growing social demand for greater equity.
+The first was a transition and adjustment period that would last until the end of 1959.
+It aimed to correct inflationary distortions and promote real, rather than merely nominal, wage adjustments, responding to a growing social demand for greater equity.
 The second phase would focus on stabilization itself, with the goal of limiting the expansion of the money supply to what was strictly necessary to ensure sustainable growth of the Gross Domestic Product (GDP).

-Among the measures proposed by the PEM, the establishment of limits to monetary expansion and to the granting of loans by the Bank of Brazil stood out, as well as tax and administrative reforms aimed at greater progressivity in taxation and greater efficiency in public service, along with a wage reform.
-The latter intended to link wage adjustments in state-owned companies to tariff increases and to contain wages in the private sector.
+Among the measures proposed by the PEM, the establishment of limits to monetary expansion and to the granting of loans by the Bank of Brazil stood out.
+The program also proposed tax and administrative reforms aimed at greater progressivity and public-service efficiency.
+Its wage reform intended to link wage adjustments in state-owned companies to tariff increases and to contain wages in the private sector.
 Indirect restrictions on imports were also proposed, with the aim of resolving imbalances in the balance of payments.

-However, as soon as the PEM was sent to Congress, it became the subject of intense controversies, facing a wide range of opponents.
+However, as soon as the PEM was sent to Congress, it became the subject of intense controversies, facing a wide range of opponents whose interests were threatened by credit restriction and fiscal discipline.
 Businesses resisted the idea of a cut in bank credit, on which they depended to finance their working capital.
 Coffee growers, for their part, viewed any measure that could affect the government’s coffee purchase policy with suspicion.
 Sebastião Paes de Almeida, president of the Bank of Brazil at the time, opposed cutting the credit to industries.
 Mayors and governors, interested in maintaining an environment of economic prosperity that brought them political benefits, also stood against the plan.
 In the world stage, the International Monetary Fund (IMF) criticized the gradualist approach of the PEM, advocating for a more radical adjustment.
 Lastly, unions feared the contractionary effects of the plan on wage earners, suspecting an arrangement between the Brazilian government and the “imperialists,” theoretically represented by the IMF.

 The PEM began to be implemented in January 1959, starting with measures such as the cut in subsidies for the import of wheat and oil.
-These actions, although aimed at economic stabilization, had immediate impacts on the cost of living, because they increased the prices of these essential products.
-However, the Bank of Brazil did not fully adhere to the guidelines and goals established by the PEM, remaining a source of resistance to the plan.
+These actions, although aimed at economic stabilization, had immediate impacts on the cost of living, because they increased the prices of essential products while the Bank of Brazil resisted full adherence to the program.
+The Bank of Brazil therefore remained a source of resistance to the plan.

 Over time, the PEM did not achieve its monetary stabilization objectives, mainly because the government opted to prioritize the Plano de Metas.
-It was believed that the best strategy to attract foreign investments was through an aggressive policy of investments, sustaining the idea that Brazil had to deal with a certain level of inflation in order to become more industrialized.
+It believed the best strategy to attract foreign investments was an aggressive investment policy, sustaining the idea that Brazil had to deal with a certain level of inflation in order to become more industrialized.

 In light of the difficulties encountered by the PEM, there was a change in the economic leadership of the country in mid-1959.
 Lucas Lopes was dismissed from his position as Minister of Finance, being replaced by Sebastião Paes de Almeida.
 Simultaneously, Roberto Campos was replaced by Lúcio Meira as president of the BNDE.
 These changes reflected the dissatisfaction with the PEM and the government’s preference for other economic approaches.

 In this context of changing economic policies, the government of Juscelino Kubitschek also decided to break with the IMF.
 This decision was made after Brazil expected, yet did not receive, crucial support from the Fund in facilitating negotiations of private loans.
 The JK government publicly announced this stance as a break with the institution, and not just with the negotiations that were underway.
-This gesture was well received by various sectors of Brazilian society, including the Brazilian Labor Party (PTB), the Brazilian Communist Party (PCB) (then outlawed), the São Paulo State Industry Federation (Fiesp), and the military leadership.
+The gesture was well received by different political, industrial, and military sectors of Brazilian society.
+Support came from the Brazilian Labor Party (PTB), the Brazilian Communist Party (PCB), then outlawed, the São Paulo State Industry Federation (Fiesp), and the military leadership.

 However, it’s important to note that despite this confrontational stance, Brazil did not cease to be a member of the IMF.
 In practice, what happened was a gesture of protest against the institution, without a formal break.
 Moreover, it wasn’t long before the relations between Brazil and the IMF were normalized.
 The following year, in the context of the visit of U.S. President Dwight Eisenhower to Brazil, the country resumed negotiations with the Fund, on terms considered more favorable for the Brazilian economy.